Introduction to Principles of Agile Manifesto

 - Delivering software as frequently as possible, from a few weeks to a couple of months, with more emphasis on short timescales.

 - Motivation plays a prime factor for individuals to get projects completed on due time.
-A sound environment should be created, thriving on trust and support to get motivated individuals to pull one another up and build the project to get the job done.
+Therefore, a sound environment should be created, thriving on trust and support to get motivated individuals to pull one another up and build the project to get the job done.

 - Effective and transparent passage of communication should be practiced to convey information that may be crucial for a project.
 Timely meetings, face-to-face conversations are vital here.